lim204/svg-logo-maker/README.md

 # svg-logo-maker

 ## SVG Logo Maker

-command-line application that accepts user input
+This application is designed to generate a simple logo based on command-line application that accepts user input.

-##
+## Table of Content

     1)When user is prompted for text then user can enter up to three characters 2)When user is prompted for the text color then user can enter a color keyword (OR a hexadecimal number)